Sclerotherapy Cost Without Insurance: A Full Breakdown

 • Invest in expertise, not just a low price: Choosing a qualified, board-certified specialist is the most important factor for a safe procedure and great results; the right provider offers more value than the cheapest option by getting the treatment right the first time.

-What Is Sclerotherapy and How Does It Work?
+What Exactly Is Sclerotherapy and How Does It Work?

 If you’re looking for a way to treat varicose and spider veins, you’ve likely come across sclerotherapy.
 It’s one of the most common and effective treatments available.
 Sclerotherapy is a minimally invasive procedure where a provider injects a special solution directly into the unwanted vein.
 This solution irritates the vein's lining, causing it to collapse and seal shut.
 Your body then naturally absorbs the treated vein, making it fade from view over time.